WordPress/openverse/README.md

 ## Contributing

 Pull requests are welcome!
-Feel free to [join us on Slack][wp_slack] and discuss the project with the engineers and community memebers on #openverse.
+Feel free to [join us on Slack][wp_slack] and discuss the project with the engineers and community members on #openverse.

 ## Acknowledgments